Nov. 5 Meeting will be at SHSU, 3380 College Park Dr. Doors open at 5:30 p.m.

 Sound System - Terecita Simmons

-Webmaster - Jill Houser & Jennifer Mock
+Webmaster - Jill Houser and Jennifer Mock

 Community Quilts - Quilt Donations